KStateMachine/kstatemachine/docs/index.md

 KStateMachine is a Kotlin DSL library for creating state machines and statecharts.

-The library follows concepts from the fallowing great and well known works and specs:
+The library follows concepts from the following great and well known works and specs:

 * [Statecharts: A visual formalism for complex systems](https://www.wisdom.weizmann.ac.il/~dharel/SCANNED.PAPERS/Statecharts.pdf)
 * [State Chart XML (SCXML)](http://www.w3.org/TR/scxml/)